Online Fundraising

 Fundraising in the digital age requires the use of virtual tools and online fundraising.
 Not only does it make giving more convenient for your organization’s supporters, but it also helps your nonprofit expand its reach and grow its database of supporters.

-Build out your fundraising strategy with a number of different online and offline fundraising initiatives, allowing supporters to give however they’re most comfortable and according to their preferences.
+Build out your fundraising strategy with several different online and offline fundraising initiatives, allowing supporters to give however they’re most comfortable and according to their preferences.